gyzcode/inference-tutorials-generic/face_detection_tutorial/Readme.md

 ![image alt text](./doc_support/step0_image_2.png)

-The first tutorial will show how the Intel OpenCV libraries are used by an application.
+The first tutorial will show how the Intel® OpenCV libraries are used by an application.
 We will see how the OpenCV functions are included in an application as they are used to get input from image files or an optional USB video camera and display the image data in a window.

 [Face Detection Tutorial Step 1](./step_1/Readme.md)